Schulich School of Medicine and Dentistry: Summer Research Training Program

 The goal of the SRTP program is to introduce medical students to basic or clinical research and stimulate their interest in academic medicine.
 Students pursue a medical research project during the summer months for two years prior to clerkship.
 Dental students have similar opportunities.
 A two-year commitment is mandatory for medical students to fully develop the project; as such, only first year student may apply to the program.
 However, for dental students such two year commitment is not obliged.
 Approximately 10-15 students are selected to enter these programs, depending on the feasibility of the project and the availability of funds.
-The Schulich School of Medicine & Dentistry provides funding for the student equal to the current Canadian Institutes of Health Research (CIHR) Summer Studentship rate.
+The Schulich School of Medicine and Dentistry provides funding for the student equal to the current Canadian Institutes of Health Research (CIHR) Summer Studentship rate.

 Medical students are required to attend weekly seminars during five of the ten summer months, where they listen to and critique other projects.
 An interim report is required at the end of the first summer, and students are required to present their final results at the SRTP Student Symposium at the end of the second summer.
 Students are also eligible for awards at the completion of the program.
 Historically, students have been successful in producing publications and conference abstracts.

 Proposed projects are made available online each January.
 Students are invited to review the projects, contact faculty, and apply to the program.
 Applications are due in February, with funding decisions finalized in March.